wilkiehoare66/On-the-sum-of-a-prime-and-a-square-free-number-coprime-to-integers-with-at-most-three-prime-factors/README.md

-# On the sum of a prime and a square-free number coprime to a fixed modulus with at most three distinct prime factors
+# On the sum of a prime and a square-free number coprime to integers with at most three prime factors

 Code and data for the computational parts of the paper

-> **On the sum of a prime and a square-free number coprime to a fixed modulus with at most three distinct prime factors**
+> **On the sum of a prime and a square-free number coprime to integers with at most three prime factors**
 > W. Hoare, E. Lee, and A. Pearce-Crump.

 **Authorship and results of record.** The programs here accompany the manuscript